Lyndon B. Johnson was president, the "space race" was

 at numerous California locations.
 These photos were printed

 literature that was used to promote the upcoming 1968 model year

 Shelby G.T. cars.

 Nearly half a

-century has passed since this extra special GT 500
+century passed since this unique G.T.
+500

-contributions from so many experts, enthusiasts and past
+contributions from many experts, enthusiasts and past

 employees in the Shelby community.